Mirribandi Belgian Shepherds

 Local Government Dog Breeding ethics

-Mirribandi Belgian Shepherds is located in the Ipswich City Council shire area.
-As such, we are bound to comply with breeding and dog ownership requirements set down in the local town plan and planning scheme.
+Mirribandi Belgian Shepherds strives to comply with breeding and dog ownership requirements set down in our local town plan and planning scheme.
+Here are the links to the obligations and requirements set down by Ipswich City Council, where we lived up to 2022.

 All breeders of dogs, be they Dogs Australia pedigree purebred dog breeders, or back yard Mum & Dad type oodle breeders, all are lumped together and must have a Material Change of Use applied to their property for Intensive Animal Husbandry purposes before being granted a Kennel Licence to legalize even just one litter in a lifetime.
 Crazy, as we do not consider our dogs, raised in our home, to be "intensive" in any way.
 So, to comply, we recommend other breeders appoint a private Town Planner to assist us through this red tape minefield of Council blockages, as we have done.